Pressio/pressio/docs/pages/adapter_apis/adapter_continuous_time_api.md

 @m_class{m-block m-warning}

-@par Where can you do with `AdapterA`?
+@par Where can you use the `AdapterA`?
-This kind of adapter can be used for doing Galerkin ROMs with explicit time stepping.
+This version of the adapter can be used for doing Galerkin ROMs with explicit time stepping.

 ## B: velocity and Jacobian action